Blog

 We can be resurrected from fear to act to an impulse to act

-How many times have you wanted to do something, but were afraid what it would take, if anyone wanted to hear you.
-You become afraid to move.
-For me the saying, (I don’t remember who said it), “Hate is not the opposite of love.
+How many times have you wanted to do something but were afraid of what it would take, or afraid that no one wanted to hear you?”.
+You become afraid to move. here’s a saying—I don’t remember who said it—’Hate is not the opposite of love.
 Fear is.
-With love or hate you move ahead for good or ill.
-But when you’re afraid, you become paralyzed into inaction until you are too afraid to stay still.
+With love or hate, you move ahead for good or ill.
+But when you’re afraid, you become paralyzed into inaction—frozen on the side of the road, unable to move forward or back—until you are too afraid to stay still.
 But the good news of resurrection is that you can change.
 You can become inspired to act.
-It might take a big shock, an epiphany, but on a particular day, you have to move.
+It might take a shock or an epiphany, but on a particular day, you realize you HAVE to move..
 Away from that fear, or accepting it and moving in a direction.
 Any direction.
 Movement is better than none at all.
 We don’t have to stay on “the side of the road” waiting anymore.
 Movement frees you from fear.

-I was writing a letter to someone I admire, a mentor, Connie Green, and I realized that resurrection wasn’t just about resurrection from the dead.
+I was writing a letter to my mentor, Connie Ragen Green—someone I deeply admire—and I realized that resurrection wasn’t just about rising from the dead..
 It was resurrection from fear, from immobility, and Easter can be that for not just me, but for you too.
 For me, that realization was so blinding and I can’t believe I didn’t see it before, but I guess I wasn’t ready.
 I feel like a person reborn!

 Conclusion